carinachu22/cryptohackerz/README.md

 ## Challenge 2
 <h3><b>Story:</b></h3>
 Damian successfully solved the 1st challenge, but he is puzzled by its solution.
-He sees that there is a second challenge as well.
-Seems like the solution for Challenge 1 is linked to Challenge 2.
-Luckily, Damian knows that Anya cannot spell many things, he tries to find the key.
-Hint: You can re-read the context portion for hints of the key
+It seems like the solution for Challenge 1 is linked to Challenge 2.
+Luckily, Damian knows that Anya cannot spell many things, usually <= 4-lettered words.
+Damian needs your help for challenge 2!
+Hint: You can re-read the context portion for hints of the key.

 <h3><b>Task:</b></h3>
 1. Figure out what kind of cipher it is <br />